ss77995ss/baseball-stats-python/CONTRIBUTING.md

 # Contributing to baseball-stats-python

 Thanks for noticing this project!
 The following is a set of guidelines for contributing to **baseball-stats-python**.
 These are mostly guidelines, not rules.
-Use your best judgment, and feel free to propose changes to this document in a pull request.
+Feel free to propose changes to this document in a pull request.

 ## How Can I Contribute?